T-Series (company): YouTube presence

 The most popular song on the T-Series channel is "Dilbar" (2018), an updated version of a 1999 song from Sirf Tum originally composed by Nadeem–Shravan, reinvisioned by Tanishk Bagchi with Middle-Eastern musical influences, and a music video featuring Arabic belly dancing from Moroccan-Canadian dancer Nora Fatehi.
-It has become one of the most popular Bollywood music videos of all time, with its international success inspiring an Arabic language version released by T-Series, also featuring Nora Fatehi.
+It has become one of the most popular Hindi film music videos of all time, with its international success inspiring an Arabic language version released by T-Series, also featuring Nora Fatehi.
 "Dilbar" is popular across South Asia and the Arab world, with all versions of the song having received more than 1 billion views on YouTube.
-The most popular T-Series artist on YouTube is Punjabi language artist Guru Randhawa, whose song "Lahore" (2017) crossed 700 million views on YouTube.
+The most popular T-Series artist on YouTube is Punjabi language artist Guru Randhawa, whose song "Lahore" (2017) has crossed 1 billion views on YouTube.
 "Slowly Slowly", Guru Randhawa's collaboration with American rapper Pitbull released by T-Series, received 38 million views within a day, becoming one of the most-viewed music videos in 24 hours.

 The growth of T-Series' YouTube channel has been attributed to India's emerging online population.
-India currently has 500 million Internet users and this number is expected to grow rapidly.
 A major breakthrough in India's Internet growth came in September 2016 with the advent of 4G network Reliance Jio, offering data at very low costs.
 India has since emerged as the world's second-largest online population (behind China, where YouTube is blocked), with YouTube alone having over 225 million monthly Indian users.
 India's high demand for YouTube content and the lack of local content creators has contributed significantly to the rapid growth of T-Series.

 The growth of T-Series is also attributed to its growing audience outside of India.
 About 40% of the channel's traffic comes from outside of India, including 12% from the United States.
 The majority of the channel's overseas viewers belong to the global South Asian diaspora.
 More recently, the channel's overseas viewership has increased further, as a result of attention and controversy drawn to the channel by foreign YouTubers such as PewDiePie and MrBeast.
 On 22 February 2019 at 6:04 AM, T-Series surpassed PewDiePie for the first time to become the most-subscribed YouTube channel, with PewDiePie regaining the spot 8 minutes later.
 T-Series overtook PewDiePie in a similar manner many more times over the following weeks, and on 27 March, finally gained and maintained, until 1 April, the top spot by a fluctuating, but overall growing, margin.
+On 1 June 2024, MrBeast overtook T-Series and gained the top spot.